liquid-rocketry-illinois/RCP-Host/RCP.md

 length 9.
 The first byte indicates the transducer ID.
 The first 2 bits are unused, and the next 6 bits indicate the transducer ID.

-The next 4 bytes are a signed integer representing the transducer measurement, in microbars.
+The next 4 bytes are a 32-bit float representing the transducer measurement, in bars.

 ### GPS Data

 This packet is used to return GPS data.
 This is 32 additional bytes, making the packet length 36.

-- The first 4 bytes are a signed integer representing the latitude of the target, in millionths of degrees.
+- The first 4 bytes are a 32-bit float representing the latitude of the target, in degrees.
-- The second 4 bytes are a signed integer representing the longitude of the target, in millionths of degrees.
+- The second 4 bytes are a 32-bit float representing the longitude of the target, in degrees.
-- The next 4 bytes are a signed integer representing the altitude of the target, in millimeters above the ellipsoid (HAE).
+- The next 4 bytes are a 32-bit float representing the altitude of the target, in meters above the ellipsoid (HAE).
-- The final 4 bytes are a signed integer representing the ground speed of the target, in millimeters per second.
+- The final 4 bytes are a 32-bit float representing the ground speed of the target, in meters per second.

 ### Magnetometer Data

 This packet is used to return magnetometer data.
 This is 12 additional bytes, making the packet length 16.

-- The first 4 bytes are a signed integer representing the magnetic field in the X direction, in millionths of Gauss.
+- The first 4 bytes are a 32-bit float representing the magnetic field in the X direction, in Gauss.
-- The next 4 bytes are a signed integer representing the magnetic field in the Y direction, in millionths of Gauss.
+- The next 4 bytes are a 32-bit float representing the magnetic field in the Y direction, in Gauss.
-- The final 4 bytes are a signed integer representing the magnetic field in the Z direction, in millionths of Gauss.
+- The final 4 bytes are a 32-bit float representing the magnetic field in the Z direction, in Gauss.

 ### Pressure, Temperature, and Relative Humidity Data

 These packets are used to return ambient pressure, temperature and relative humidity percent data.
-Both packets are 4 additional bytes of data, making the packet length 8.
-These bytes are a signed integer, representing the value in millionths of degrees Celsius, microbars, or percent * 1,000,000 respectively.
+All packets are 4 additional bytes of data, making the packet length 8.
+These bytes are a 32-bit float, representing the value in degrees Celsius, bars, or percent, respectively.

 ### Accelerometer and Gyroscope Data

 These packets are used to return overall acceleration and rotation data.
 Both packets are 12 additional bytes of data, making the packet length 16.

-- The first 4 bytes are a signed integer, representing acceleration/rotation in the X axis, in millimeters per second per second or millionths of degrees per second, respectively.
+- The first 4 bytes are a 32-bit float, representing acceleration/rotation in the X axis, in meters per second per second or degrees per second, respectively.
-- The next 4 bytes are a signed integer, representing acceleration/rotation in the Y axis, in millimeters per second per second or millionths of degrees per second, respectively.
+- The next 4 bytes are a 32-bit float, representing acceleration/rotation in the Y axis, in meters per second per second or degrees per second, respectively.
-- The last 4 bytes are a signed integer, representing acceleration/rotation in the Z axis, in millimeters per second per second or millionths of degrees per second, respectively.
+- The last 4 bytes are a 32-bit float, representing acceleration/rotation in the Z axis, in meters per second per second or degrees per second, respectively.

 ### Custom Data

-These packets are intended to allow the target to send arbitrary data back to the host.
+These packets are intended to allow the target and host to send arbitrary data to each other.
 This packet is at least 1 additional byte, making the minimum length of the packet 5.

 All bytes following the timestamp bytes are the raw bytes sent by the target.
 The length of bytes sent can be calculated